Burundian Basketball Championship

-The Burundian Basketball Championship (in French: Championnat National du Burundi), also known as the Viva Basketball League for sponsorship reasons, is a semi-professional basketball league that is the highest level of the sport in Burundi.
+The Burundian Basketball Championship (in French: Championnat National du Burundi), also known as the Amstel Basketball League and previously Viva Basketball League for sponsorship reasons, is a semi-professional basketball league that is the highest level of the sport in Burundi.
 The league is organised by the Fédération de Basketball du Burundi (FEBABU).

 In 2022, the league signed a 4-year sponsorship contract with malt drink producer Viva; the winners of the league win a prize money of 10 million FBu (approximately $4,800).

 Current teams

 The following 12 teams played in the 2025 season.